iptc/sport-schema/docs/index.md

 ## Latest version: Sport Schema 1.1

-Released in October 2024, Sport Schema 1.1 contains the following changes:
+Approved in October 2024, Sport Schema 1.1 contains the following changes:
 * Adds Club and TeamMembership types (so a Team can be a member of a Club)
 * Add facets support (based on SportsML / NewsCodes facets) so we can now say that an event is "women's 400 metres relay swimming", not just "swimming"